anyscale/madewithml.github.io/docs/index.md

                                     </div>
                                 </div>
                             </div>
-                            <p class="card-subtitle mb-0">"Built some machine learning models?
+                            <p class="card-subtitle">"Built some machine learning models?
 Want to take them to the next level?
 I do.
 And I’m using <a href="https://twitter.com/MadeWithML" target="_blank">@madewithml</a> to learn how.
 Outstanding MLOps lessons!"</p>
                         </div>
                     </div>
                 </div>